Siquijor, Finally

-My heart was beating wildly, like it’s about to burst out of my chest.
-The 30L bag that I was carrying for two days suddenly became so heavy and my feet were shaking as if I had been in a major climb.
-The passengers who were with us from Tagbilaran slowly disembarked from the fastcraft like it was just the normal thing to do.
+My heart was beating wildly like it was about to burst out of my chest.
+The 30-liter bag that I had been carrying for two days suddenly became so heavy that my feet were shaking as if I had been on a major climb.
+The passengers who were with us from Tagbilaran slowly disembarked from the fastcraft, like it was just the normal thing to do.
 Sure, it was.
 But not for me.

 I had been planning to visit “Isla del Fuego” for two years.
 I should have been here two years ago.
-But after our two days trip to Dumaguete and Apo Island, a typhoon entered into the premise of the Visayas region prohibiting marine vessels to deploy.
+But after our two-day trip to Dumaguete and Apo Island, a typhoon entered the premise of the Visayas region prohibiting marine vessels from deploying.
 So we retreated and went back to Cebu.

-The stars were shining brightly on that cloudless night as we rode in his tricycle which will also be our mode of transportation the following day and only people hovering around the island were the foreigners who were in search of night life (which the small island cannot grant) and locals who were eating barbecue on the boulevard.
+The stars were shining brightly on that cloudless night as we rode in his tricycle which would also be our mode of transportation the following day and the only people hovering around the island were the foreigners who were in search of nightlife (which the small island cannot grant) and locals who were eating barbecue on the boulevard.
 Then I started to ponder.
-Why on earth would people label this island as scary, creepy and mystique?
+Why on earth would people label this island as scary, creepy, and mystique?

 I had that question in mind for the whole night.
 And as we visited the places included in Siquijor’s Island Tour, discovered why.